turtle96/synchro-android/README.md

 # Synchro (Android)
 Made for NUS Orbital 2016.
 Supports Android 4.1 (SDK 16) and up.

 Only available for NUS students with valid NUSNET accounts for now.
-Login is via IVLE authentication.
+Login is via IVLE authentication. <br>
 Note: Synchro will collect the following information from IVLE: name, faculty, major, and modules

 ## Purpose